jamiemcstay/Project-1/README.md

 ### Typography

 When designing the surface plane in figma, I had used:
-- Krona 1 font
+- Krona 1
 - Inter

 However, when making the real website I preferred the look of inter as a font on its own, so I used that soley.

 ### Color

-To allow for the site to meet the requirments in terms of accessibity and having a good contrast ratio, I opted to use colors that I knew would stand contrast eachother:
+To allow for the site to meet the requirments in terms of accessibity and having a good contrast ratio, I opted to use colors that I knew would stand in contrast to eachother:
 - Black
 - Red (or eventually rgb(199, 0, 0))
 - White.